 Answer: Yes, once you have met the qualifications required for an LICSW and receive your license, you may begin practicing independently.

 Question: For the hours of work experience required, can I count experience I gained years ago?

 Answer: Yes, in the state of Washington, postgraduate experience from any period of time will count towards licensure for LASW candidates.
 LICSW candidates, however, must obtain their 4,000 hours of experience in no less than three years.
 If you are earning pre-LASW or LICSW hours in Washington under an associate license, however, know that you cannot renew an LSWAA or LSWAIC license more than six times and the Department will not grant extensions.
 This means that you will need to complete your supervised experience within seven years of obtaining your associate license.

 Question: What kinds of qualifications are required of the person supervising my experience?

 Answer: The primary supervisor for an individual working towards an LASW license must be either an LICSW or an LASW who has been licensed for at least two years.
 An individual working towards the LICSW must be primarily supervised by an LICSW who has been licensed for at least two years.
 For both types of supervisees, some supervision can also be provided by licensed mental health practitioners in other disciplines, such as psychiatry or psychology.

 Question: What kind of degree do I need to practice social work in Washington?

-Answer: To practice in the state of Washington, social workers need a master’s degree in social work (MSW) from a program accredited by the Council on Social Work Education.
+Answer: To practice in the state of Washington, social workers need a master’s degree in social work (MSW) or a doctoral degree in social work from a program accredited by the Council on Social Work Education.